Skip to main content

 • gateway run, gateway status, and gateway stop are the current explicit owner contract for longer-lived delivery surfaces.

-• Loong does not flatten gateway ownership, reply-loop runtimes, and outbound-only sends into one vague “channel support” story.
+• Loong does not flatten gateway ownership, standalone native serves, plugin-backed bridge surfaces, and outbound-only sends into one vague “channel support” story.

 • Use Gateway And Supervision when you need the command-by-command ownership model, selector syntax, and rollout order in one place.